MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 The JSON file is comprised of properties set as name and value pairs.
 There are two types of configurations: the `defaultSupportedProps` section, and individual configuration settings that provide various functionality.

 The `defaultSupportedProps` is a set of properties for the plug-ins, and includes support for all the CKEditor configurations.
-For more information, see [defaultSupportProps](#defaultSupportProps).
-The `defaultSupportedProps` isn’t limited to only plug-in properties documented from CKEditor, but also allows you to set properties for additional plug-ins you add or create.
+For more information, see [defaultSupportedProps](#defaultSupportedProps).
+The `defaultSupportedProps` isn’t limited to only plug-in properties documented from CKEditor, but also allows you to set properties for more plug-ins you add or create.
 For more information about plug-ins, see [Use plug-ins to extend business processes](/powerapps/developer/data-platform/plug-ins).

 The individual configuration settings allow you to change how your editor behaves and functions.